composewell/streamly/docs/Build.md

   Xcode/macOS SDK installed (depends on `Cocoa` framework).
 However, we only test on latest three versions of the OS.

-## Windows

-* File system event notification module is not yet available for Windows.

 # Performance Optimizations

 A "closed loop" is any streamly code that generates a stream using